 The TUM School of Engineering and Design promotes young scientists and accompanies them on their next career step.
-Here you will find excellent perspectives for your research and support on your professional path, whether it is a doctorate, Junior Fellowship, Tenure Track Professorship, classic habilitation, or honorary professorship.
+Here, you will find excellent opportunities for your research and support on your professional path, whether it is a doctorate, Junior Fellowship, Tenure Track Professorship, classic habilitation, or honorary professorship.

 The Technical University of Munich offers a diverse range of disciplines in which to pursue doctoral studies and research.
-Special emphasis is placed on interdisciplinary research activities, which is realized in several structured doctoral programs.
-Young academics will find excellent conditions at the University of Excellence: high-performance, cutting-edge research, and an incentive to create excellent conditions for themselves through their academic careers.
-For doctoral students, this means doing research in a dynamic, international, and inspiring environment and receiving optimal support.
+We emphasize on interdisciplinary research activities, which is realized in several structured doctoral programs.
+Young academics will find excellent conditions at the University of Excellence: high-performance, cutting-edge research, and an incentive to create ideal conditions through their academic careers.
+For doctoral students, this means researching in a dynamic, international, and inspiring environment and receiving optimal support.

 The Graduate Center of Engineering and Design (GC-ED) is aimed at doctoral students of the TUM School of Engineering and Design.
 It is part of the TUM Graduate School and serves the structured support and scientific training of graduates with a doctoral goal.
 The GC-ED designs a common framework for the different formats of internal and external doctoral studies.
 The independence and personal responsibility of the doctoral candidates have high priority in the implementation of the goals and the design of the qualification program.

 More information on the doctoral degree at the TUM School of Engineering and Design.